PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-09 17:28:22
+Last updated: 2024-04-09 17:28:56
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: Folly and desperation are ofttimes hard to tell apart.  -  Maester Luwin